SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 Sales Connection organizes its data into seven hierarchical levels which is called Data Level Structure, ensuring structured and efficient data management:<br><br>

-- **Customer:** This is the topmost level containing client information, including contact details, addresses, and related interactions.
+- **Customer:** This is the topmost level containing client information, including contact details, and addresses.
-- **Project:** Projects are organized under customers, representing major initiatives or contracts associated with a customer.
+- **Project:** Projects are organized under customers, representing major deals,  or contracts associated with a customer.
-- **Job:** These are specific tasks or activities within a project that need to be completed to fulfill the project's objectives.
+- **Job:** These are specific scheduled tasks or activities within a project that need to be completed to fulfill the project’s objectives.
 - **Digital Form:** Electronic documents used within the system for data collection, processing, and workflow management.
 - **Product & Services:** Items and services offered by the company, including details about each product or service.
 - **Public Form:** Forms accessible to external users, often used for data collection or public-facing interactions.